Peanuts-83/express/README.md

 ## Use it!

 Make at root **.env** file containing vital informations about your Atlas cloud mongoDB access and the dedicated port to be used locally on your machine, or later on the server.
 Other kind of env.variables can be referenced, such as **JWT_SECRET_KEY** or what else you need.
 This file's variables are accessed with **dotenv** module.
+This file is added to the .gitignore file.

 ```env
 # Atlas URI cluster can be found in the deployment interface at this path : *Database > Connect > Connect to your application